VirtualClarity/slack-webex-plugin/README.md

 - `token`: Your Slack API token, get your token at https://api.slack.com/
 - `webex_url`: A mapping of urls to webex urls.
 Usually you just need to replace mypath with your company name or the like

+## Usage

+Run your bot with:

+    node your-config-file, eg.: node config-gsingers

+This will launch the bot in your terminal based on provided configuration.
+It will connect to the Slack Web API and listen for messages on any channel which begin with the pattern.
+You do not need to invite the bot into the channel, or create a custom integration in your Slack team, or add anything from the marketplace.

 ## TODO: